Academy of the Holy Names (Florida)

 The Academy of the Holy Names in Tampa, Florida, is a Catholic, coeducational elementary school and a college preparatory high school for young women, sponsored by the Sisters of the Holy Names of Jesus and Mary.
 It is the oldest Catholic school on Florida's West Coast and the second oldest high school in the state.

+Athletics

+The Academy has earned at least one state championship: